NOVEMBER ONLINE DRIVER’S EDUCATION COURSES:

 - To register: Print and complete the Restricted Instruction Permit form (linked below) in BLACK INK.
 Please make sure both the student and parent/guardian have signed the form.
 Bring the completed, signed form and $65 cash (correct change) or check (made out to FFHS with your phone number on the check) when you register.
 We cannot hold spots if you forget the form or money.

-- Registration for the classes will be held at FFHS in the Front Office with Mrs. Ewers through Friday, June 3rd or until the class is full.
-There are 38 spots available for each class.
-Please specify which session you plan to attend.
+- Registration for the classes will be held at FFHS in the Front Office with Mrs. Ewers through Nov.
+9 or until the class is full.
+There are 38 spots available for this class.

 - Laura or Heather with the NC Driving School will send out a Zoom invitation to those who are registered prior to the start of class.
 The Zoom invitations are sent to the student’s school email; please check your spam/junk email for the invitation.
 If you do not receive the invitation please contact Jacqueline Scruggs at 252-548-2221 or email@example.com.